marinaserranomontes/annotation-widget/README.md

 For best results
 ----------------

-In order to ensure that all annotations are visible across devices, it is recommended to use predefined aspect ratios for your video frames.
+In order to ensure that all annotations aren't cut off across devices, it is recommended to use predefined aspect ratios for your video frames.
+It's a good idea to use the same aspect ratio across device platforms (see how to set the aspect ratio for [iOS]() and [JavaScript]()).

-[code sample]
+RelativeLayout.LayoutParams layoutParams = new RelativeLayout.LayoutParams(width, height);
+mSubscriberViewContainer.addView(mSubscriber.getView(), layoutParams);

+RelativeLayout.LayoutParams layoutParams = new RelativeLayout.LayoutParams(scale*width, scale*height);
+mPublisherViewContainer.addView(mPublisher.getView(), layoutParams);